Skip to content

 The Bait Ball

-Like an oasis in the desert, a bait ball attracts a number of bigger and hungry fishes such as tunas, Giant trevallies, barracudas and of course sharks.
-Dozens of sharks.
-No cage-diving nor wildlife feeding, not something you can buy.
-Just a once in a lifetime experience with the Ocean.
+Like an oasis in the desert, a bait ball attracts bigger, hungry fish—tunas, giant trevallies, barracudas, and, of course, sharks.
+Dozens of them.
+No cage-diving, no wildlife feeding, nothing you can buy.
+Just a once-in-a-lifetime encounter with the ocean.

-Trying to capture such a hectic event is not easy.
-It starts very slowly, but before you know it, more sharks join the buffet, and it is hard to decide in which direction to point the camera.
-Perhaps the most bizarre thing about this event is the surreal silence that surrounds this brutal hunt.
+Trying to capture such a chaotic scene isn’t easy.
+It starts slowly, but before you know it, more sharks join the frenzy, and it’s impossible to decide where to point the camera.
+Perhaps the strangest thing about it all is the surreal silence that surrounds this brutal hunt.

 “We saw this massive flock of birds and I pointed the boat in that direction.
 Fede and Albert quickly grabbed their cameras and with no hesitation despite the shark’s fins skimming the surface, they jumped in!
 I was so excited to see sharks so close to our little boat and at the same time, I was so focused on the guys.
 I know they are experts and confident in the water, but with nature you cannot joke.
 As the skipper of the day, I felt the responsibility on me, and I was constantly checking on them.
 I could only see the surface and I did not know what was going on underwater.
 Seeing the sharks breaching right next to their snorkels was not reassuring, but I could see the guys constantly turning their heads around to keep an eye on everything.